madhavkarri/-CarND-AdvancedLaneFinding/MadhavKarri_CarNDP2_Writeup.md

 - The subtraction was performed post applying - Gradient, Gradient Magnitude, and Gradient Direction Thresholds
 - Second major challenge in this video was to detect/identify and remove shadow that was making the yellow and white lane line markings as shown below
 ![cv_frame130](./Writeup_IV/cv_frame130.jpg)
+- The shadow region under the bridge was addressed through a combination of HSV and RGB colorspaces and CLAHE (Contrast Limited Adaptive Histogram Equalization) algorithm

 **Challenge Video Output**